 No course is complete without a Teaching Guide.
 The Broadway Teaching Guide gives the course a justifiable sense of completeness.
 Designed to provide the teacher with a reliable and practical tool in the classroom, it has two parts.
-Part I contains a detailed introduction to the course, an introduction to Communicative Language Teaching, methodological notes on the teaching of reading, writing, listening, speaking, grammar, vocabulary, reference and study skills, a note on teaching poetry, a detailed list of higher-order thinking skills and life skills, and a detailed lesson plan each to teach a prose unit and poetry.
+Part I contains a detailed introduction to the course, an introduction to Communicative Language Teaching, methodological notes on the teaching of reading, writing, listening (including complete transcripts of the recordings included in the CDs), speaking, grammar, vocabulary, reference and study skills, a note on teaching poetry, a detailed list of higher-order thinking skills and life skills, and a detailed lesson plan each to teach a prose unit and poetry.
 The obvious intent of this Part is to familiarize the teacher with the pedagogical techniques and procedures required for able handling of the course.
-Part II contains an exhaustive answer key to the exercises and tasks in the Coursebook and the Literature Reader.
-The Teaching Guide also has an exciting bonus for the teacher: lesson plans.
+Part II contains an exhaustive answer key to the exercises and tasks in the Coursebook and the Literature

+Reader.
+The Teaching Guide also has an exciting bonus for the teacher: visual aids (a poster).